Kjschwoerke/ACA_Resume_04-23-2020/Kenneth-Schwoerke.md

   - name: Sam Houston State University
     dates: August 2003 - May 2006
-    degree: Bachelor of Fine Arts: Art -Advertising and Graphic Design
+    degree: Bachelor of Fine Arts: Art - Advertising and Graphic Design

   - name: The Art Institute of Houston
     dates: July 2001 - May 2003